-- 7.1.
-If appropriate, the headteacher or their representative will discuss with the family whether any staff, governors or young people are able to attend the funeral. - 7.2.
-With the family's approval, the headteacher or their representative will arrange for the academy to be represented at the funeral and will identify which staff and young people may want and be able to attend.
+- If appropriate, the headteacher or their representative will discuss with the family whether any staff, governors or students are able to attend the funeral. - With the family's approval, the headteacher or their representative will arrange for the school to be represented at the funeral and will identify which staff and students may want and be able to attend.